Contextual Bandits with Stage-wise Constraints: Abstract

 \section{Abstract}

-We study contextual bandits in the presence of a stage-wise constraint (a constraint at each round), when the constraint must be satisfied both with high probability and in expectation.
-Obviously the setting where the constraint is in expectation is a relaxation of the one with high probability.
-We start with the linear case where both the contextual bandit problem (reward function) and the stage-wise constraint (cost function) are linear.
+We study contextual bandits in the presence of a stage-wise constraint when the constraint must be satisfied both with high probability and in expectation.
+We start with the linear case where both the reward function and the stage-wise constraint (cost function) are linear.
 In each of the high probability and in expectation settings, we propose an upper-confidence bound algorithm for the problem and prove a $T$-round regret bound for it.
-Our algorithms balance exploration and constraint satisfaction using a novel idea that scales the radii of the reward and cost confidence sets with different scaling factors.
 We also prove a lower-bound for this constrained problem, show how our algorithms and analyses can be extended to multiple constraints, and provide simulations to validate our theoretical results.
-In the high probability setting, we describe the minimum requirements for the action set in order for our algorithm to be tractable.
-In the setting that the constraint is in expectation, we further specialize our results to multi-armed bandits and propose a computationally efficient algorithm for this setting with regret analysis.
+In the high probability setting, we describe the minimum requirements for the action set for our algorithm to be tractable.
+In the setting that the constraint is in expectation, we specialize our results to multi-armed bandits and propose a computationally efficient algorithm for this setting with regret analysis.
 Finally, we extend our results to the case where the reward and cost functions are both non-linear.
 We propose an algorithm for this case and prove a regret bound for it that characterize the function class complexity by the eluder dimension.